Search by Keyword

 The second half of this verse brings his vocals back in but this time sung with an alternate higher-pitched melody line, while the flutes reveal yet another melody line to differentiate it from all of the previous verses.
 Paul’s words “they don’t like him” usher in the final dark-sounding refrain which shows a somewhat more simplified flute pattern this time, while Paul alters his sung melody line a little as well, this being the only refrain not double-tracked on the recording.
 Another obvious difference in this refrain is the “seagull sound effect” heard in the fifth measure which replaces the missing flute pattern of the previous refrains.

-This refrain ends with what sounds like two takes of Paul’s recorder part overlapping each other to introduce the song’s conclusion, this conclusion actually being the first four measures of yet another instrumental verse which then disappears when faded down.
-We need to remember that, since the actual complete take of the song extended to 4:25, this conclusion was actually recorded as yet another full verse that was edited onto the end of the previous refrain, the original recording also including two more verses and refrains before the song came to a natural conclusion.
-Thanks be to George Martin, undoubtedly, for reducing the length to a more palatable three minutes, thereby omitting what would have been a little too much redundancy and/or self indulgence.
+This refrain ends with what sounds like two takes of Paul’s recorder part overlapping each other to introduce the song’s conclusion, which is actually the first four measures of yet another instrumental verse which then disappears when faded down.
+We need to remember that, since the complete take of the song extended to 4:25, this conclusion was actually recorded as yet another full verse that was edited onto the end of the previous refrain, the original recording also including two more verses and refrains before the song came to a natural conclusion.
+Thanks go to George Martin, undoubtedly, for reducing the length to a more palatable three minutes, thereby omitting what would have been a little too much redundancy and/or self indulgence.

-November 27th, 1967, was the date the album “Magical Mystery Tour” was released in the U.S. “The Fool On The Hill,” being the second song on the album following the introductory-like theme song, was positioned in the track list to get good attention, which it did.
+November 27th, 1967, was the date the album “Magical Mystery Tour” was released in the US.
+“The Fool On The Hill,” being the second song on the album following the introductory-like theme song, was positioned in the track list to get good attention, which it did.
 Six million copies later, the song still stands out as a definite jewel on the album.
-The album was first released on compact disc on September 21st, 1987 and then in a newly re-mastered condition on September 9th, 2009.
+The vinyl edition of this album continued to be reissued in the US throughout the years, while it was first released on compact disc on September 21st, 1987 and then in a newly remastered condition on September 9th, 2009.

-On June 30th, 1992, a new CD box set was released in the U.S. entitled “Compact Disc EP Collection.”
-Their entire British mono EP collection was included in this set, the double-EP “Magical Mystery Tour” being the final EP installment in their home country.
+On June 30th, 1992, a new CD box set was released in the US entitled “Compact Disc EP Collection.”
+Their entire British mono EP collection was included in this set, the double-EP “Magical Mystery Tour” being the final EP installment in their home country, here presented in both mono and stereo.

 “The Fool On The Hill” also made it onto a Capitol single for a limited edition release.
-On January 24th, 1996, Capitol released its Cema series “For Jukebox Only” single of the song “Magical Mystery Tour” with “The Fool On The Hill” as the b-side on red vinyl.
+On January 24th, 1996, Capitol released its Cema series “For Jukebox Only” single of the song “Magical Mystery Tour” with “The Fool On The Hill” as the b-side on orange vinyl, the relatively rare mono mix being used here.

 A little later that year, on March 18th, 1996, the album “Anthology 2” was released which featured two rare versions of “The Fool On The Hill.”
 The first was Paul’s piano demo of the song, which had been available on bootleg releases for many years.
 The second version was not, however, this being the early September 25th, 1967 version which was quite different from the released record.
 It was an interesting look into how the song evolved in the studio.